celo-org/docs/blog/05-22-23-celo-security-considerations/celo-security-considerations.md

 - Public: Public functions and state variables can be accessed by any external contract or account.
 Use the public modifier when you want to expose functionality or data to the outside world.
 However, be cautious with public state variables as they can be directly modified by anyone, potentially leading to security vulnerabilities.

 - Private: Private functions and state variables are only accessible within the contract they are defined in.
-Use the private modifier to encapsulate internal implementation details or helper functions that should not be accessible externally.
+Use the private modifier to encapsulate internal implementation details or helper functions that should not be accessed externally.

 - Internal: Internal functions and state variables can be accessed within the contract they are defined in and any derived contracts.
 Use the internal modifier when you want to provide accessibility to the contract and its derived contracts but not to external contracts.